 Section 3.
-When travel by an employee's private vehicle is required and authorized by management, such travel shall be reimbursed in accordance with the mileage reimbursement schedule as approved by the Port Commission for Port employees.
+When travel by an employee's private vehicle is required and authorized by management, such travel shall be reimbursed in accordance with the mileage reimbursement schedule in AC-2.
+The Port may change or modify the mileage reimbursement schedule.

-ARTICLE 31: Savings Clause
+ARTICLE 32: Savings Clause